codefionn/pgcl/README.md

 This interpreter and programming language are subject to huge change.
 ```

-pgcl - *pretty good calculator language* - is a language for basic
+pgcl - *pretty good calculator language* - is a language for basic calculations
-calculations.
+(a Python replacement).
 Designed for (*my*) rapid success doing calculations.
-It is also
-an educational tool, which tries to visualize how functional programming
+It is also an educational tool, which tries to visualize how functional
-languages *could* work:
+programming languages *could* work:

 ```
 > add x y = x + y